 - Cisco CML: Aka VIRL2

-- Physical Lab: I also have a physical lab with routers, switches, firewalls, ESXi servers, etc. I’ll have to create a separate document for this some time.
+- Physical Lab: I also have a physical lab with routers, switches, firewalls, ESXi servers, etc. You can find some details here.